ict-carch/hadoop-plus/README.txt

 -Support resource management of CPU cores and GPU cores.
 -Manage memory transfer among CPU cores and GPU cores.
--Enable three task running models including ONLY_GPU, ONLY_GPU and BOTH -Provide PMap and PReduce programming interfaces to programmers
+-Enable three task running models including ONLY_GPU, ONLY_GPU and BOTH -Enable users to specify the preferred implementation running on CPU with JAVA (by default) and OMP (OpenMP) -Provide PMap and PReduce programming interfaces to programmers

 Users APIs